📬 Daily Brief: Apple’s VR rumors

 Here’s what you need to know

 Apple’s developer conference starts today.
-WWDC 2023 is where the new virtual reality headset rumors will face a reality test.
+WWDC 2023 is where the new virtual reality headset rumors will face their reality test.

-India had one of its deadliest train crashes.
-A signaling error led a passenger train to collide with a freight train, killing at least 275 people and injuring more than 1,000.
+For Saudi Arabia, the price of oil is falling too low.
+The kingdom cut its oil output by a million barrels per day, trying to push the price up to its magic break-even figure: $80.90 per barrel.

-Almost 5,000 scientists are unionizing at the US’s agency for health research.
-Fellows with the National Institute of Health are asking for higher pay and a safer working environment.
+Movie studios promised not to replace directors with AI.
+But striking writers with the same demand continue to receive no such reassurances.

 Fitch might cut the US’s credit rating even with the debt ceiling deal.
 A downgrade of US debt would make borrowing more expensive for businesses and put jobs at risk.